OlaKarrar/Getting-and-Cleaning-Data-Course-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Raw Files:
-The row files that has been used to meet the above requirements are:
+The raw files that has been used to meet the above requirements are:

 * `features.txt` List of all features.
 * `activity_labels.txt` Links the class labels with their activity name.